Kaiaysez/Portfolio/README.md

 ### [Assignment 1: A writing task on Breimans famous paper "The Two Cultures" (ML vs Statistics)](https://github.com/Kaiaysez/STAT3006-Assignment-1)
 Highlights:
-* Discussion on machine learning vs statistical methods
+* Discussion on machine learning vs statistical methods.
-* Discussion on modelling and model validation
+* Discussion on modelling and model validation.

 ### [Assignment 2: Assignment featuring EDA, multivariate hypothesis testing, and clustering (Code: R)](https://github.com/Kaiaysez/STAT3006-Assignment-2)
 Highlights:
 * Mathematical derivation of the EM algorithm update equations.
 * Implementing the K-Means and the EM algorithm and comparing the two methods.
-* Selecting the number of clusters using the gap statistic
+* Selecting the number of clusters using the gap statistic.

 ### Assignment 3: Assignment featuring supervised learning (Code: Python)
 Highlights: